uyha/fn/README.md

 This library was originally developed to provide a feature for constructing guards and actions for [sml][sml] easily from free functions and member functions.
-The `fn` class template is designed for that (although it fails to compile on MSVC when propagating `noexcept`). `fn` provides just one `operator()` function that accepts a reasonable set of arguments and not an overload set of it since **sml** fails to call the correct function when there is a overload set.
+The `fn` class template is designed for that (although it fails to compile on MSVC when propagating `noexcept`). `fn` provides just one `operator()` function that accepts a reasonable set of arguments and not an overload set of it since **sml** fails to call the correct function when there is an overload set.

 If you need an object that can be called with all the possible valid arguments, then `overloading_fn` should be used instead.